laurelherting/lmh-headspace/AWS/services.md

 * DynamoDB
   * Fast & flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
-    (non-realtional), auto-scaling
+  * (non-realtional), auto-scaling
-	Read / Write Capacity
+	* Read / Write Capacity
-	Set per Table
+	* Set per Table
-	Can be changed at any time - it's an ASYNC operation Allocated on a per second basis
+	* Can be changed at any time - it's an ASYNC operation
-	* Facts:
+	* Allocated on a per second basis
-	Spread across 3 geographically distinct data centers 400KB item size limit
+	* Spread across 3 geographically distinct data centers
+	* 400KB item size limit

 * Data Warehousing
-    used for business intelligence
+  * Used for business intelligence
-    pulls in very large and complex data sets
+  * Pulls in very large and complex data sets

 * AWS Managed Service
   * up to 5X faster than traditional MySQL database
+    * Aurora
   * provision to make controlled changes to infrastructure

-* Redshift and DyanmoDB are fully managed
+* Redshift and DynamoDB are fully managed

 ### AWS CloudFormation
 Service that helps model and set up AWS recources